 If you choose not to respect the Aboriginal wishes, maybe you’ll still be interested in these tips to minimise your impacts and show respect to the mountain.

 Plan a safe Mount Warning hike

 If you don’t respect the Aboriginal people’s wish by not climbing Mount Warning, the least you can do for them is to stay safe during your hike.
-Their community feels responsible for the visitors who get injured.
+Their community feels responsible for the visitors that get injured.